jupyterlite/jupyterlite/docs/howto/xeus-python/preinstalled_packages.md

 # Pre-install additional packages with emscripten-forge

-Using [xeus-python](https://github.com/jupyterlite/xeus-python-kernel), you can pre-install packages available both on `conda-forge` and `emscripten-forge` by specifying them to the `environment.yml` file in the JupyterLite build directory.
+Using [xeus-python](https://github.com/jupyterlite/xeus-python-kernel), you can pre-install packages available both on `conda-forge` and [`emscripten-forge`](https://github.com/emscripten-forge/recipes) by specifying them to the `environment.yml` file in the JupyterLite build directory.

-By pre-installing packages, they are readily usable in the kernel and can be imported without the need for `piplite`.
+By pre-installing packages, they are readily usable in the kernel and can be imported without the need of installing them in the notebook with `micropip` or `piplite`.

 When pre-installing packages that provides JupyterLab extensions (_e.g._ ipywidgets or ipyleaflet), those JupyterLab extensions are automatically included in the JupyterLite